jaredhomola/BNTCreelComp/README.md

-BNTCreelComp (Brown trout creel composition) is a research compendium that brings together the data and analyses associated with Homola et al.
-(In Press), Journal of Great Lakes Research.
+BNTHarvestComposition (Brown trout harvest composition) is a research compendium that brings together the data and analyses associated with Homola et al. 2019, Genetic estimates of jurisdictional and strain contributions to the northeastern Lake Michigan brown trout sportfishing harvest, Journal of Great Lakes Research.
 R scripts are provided in analysis/, human-readable data in extData/, and R-readable data in an .rda file in data/.